MIGRAINES & DISABILITY BENEFITS

 - Gender.
 Migraine headaches happen to women more than men.
 In particular, women between the ages of 15 and 55 are more likely to have migraines.
 It is possible that women have headaches because of the influence of hormones.

 - Stress level.
 You may get migraines more often if you are under stress.
-Stress at work or at home can trigger a migraine.
+Stress at work or at home can trigger the headaches.

 - Smoking.